-Also check: If you want to play graphics intensive games then you need to have a graphics card along with RAM.
+Also check: If you want to play graphics-intensive games then you need to have a graphics card along with RAM.
 Games use video memory more to render games properly and quickly.
-Check how much vRAM you need to play latest games.
+Check how much vRAM you need to play the latest games.

 DDR4 RAM is designed to be power efficient so they will operate at lower voltages i.e.., 1.05v while DDR3 RAM will operate at a minimum voltage of 1.35v.
 The improvement in less voltage consumption will look lower for a normal system but will help you save a lot in Mainframes.